mapbox/query-selector-contains-element/README.md

 # @mapbox/query-selector-contains-node

-Check whether a DOM node is contained by any other node on the page matching a selector.
+Check whether a DOM node is contained by any other node on the page matching a selector, or matches the selector itself.

 ## Installation